Chart Color Schemes

 Padstow has a well-educated workforce with professional services being strongly represented.
 The unemployment rate is 3.7%.

-Over the past year, there was an estimated employment growth of 2.4%.
-As of June 2025, 9,876 residents are employed, with an unemployment rate of 0.5% below Greater Sydney's rate of 4.2%.
-Workforce participation is lower than Greater Sydney's at 55.2%.
-The leading employment industries among residents are health care & social assistance, education & training, and retail trade.
+Over the past year, employment growth was estimated at 2.4%.
+As of June 2025, 9,876 residents are employed while the unemployment rate is 0.5% lower than Greater Sydney's rate of 4.2%.
+Workforce participation in Padstow is somewhat below standard at 55.2%, compared to Greater Sydney's 60.0%.
+Leading employment industries among residents include health care & social assistance, education & training, and retail trade.

-Transport, postal & warehousing shows notable concentration with employment levels at 1.5 times the regional average.
-However, professional & technical services have limited presence at 8.6% compared to the regional average of 11.5%.
-The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
-Between June 2024 and June 2025, employment increased by 2.4% while labour force increased by 2.6%, causing the unemployment rate to rise by 0.2 percentage points.
-In Greater Sydney, employment grew by 2.6%, labour force expanded by 2.9%, and unemployment rose by 0.3 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years nationally.
-Applying these projections to Padstow's employment mix suggests local growth of approximately 6.5% over five years and 13.4% over ten years, though these are simple extrapolations for illustrative purposes only.
+The area shows a notable concentration in transport, postal & warehousing, with employment levels at 1.5 times the regional average.
+However, professional & technical services have limited presence with 8.6% employment compared to 11.5% regionally.
+Over the 12 months to June 2025, employment increased by 2.4% while labour force increased by 2.6%, causing the unemployment rate to rise by 0.2 percentage points.
+In comparison, Greater Sydney saw employment grow by 2.6%, labour force expand by 2.9%, and unemployment rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Padstow's employment mix suggests local growth of approximately 6.5%% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment